todaatsushi/profiles_crud_app/README.md

 This app allows users to create, retrieve, update and delete their information/profiles onto the site with the purpose of showing off their professional skills.
 Using Oauth, users can also have a profile using their GitHub accounts.

-Built with Django and PostgreSQL or Sqlite3 as the database.
+Built with Django and PostgreSQL as the database.
 The app also uses Docker for deployment, Selenium & Django's test functionality for testing.